 Painting and Sealing

 Wood fences require finishing to stand up to the elements.
-A well-applied coat of clear sealant will allow wood to weather slowly and gracefully, where a coat of exterior paint can add color to a plain yard.
+A well-applied coat of clear sealant will allow the wood to weather slowly and gracefully, whereas a coat of exterior paint can add color to a plain yard.
 The fence installers or painters can complete this step, or homeowners can learn how to stain a fence themselves.
-Either way, homeowners will want to plan on purchasing enough paint, stain, or sealant to cover the fence after installation, and then add materials and time to your budget in future years for maintenance and upkeep of the finish.
+Either way, homeowners will want to plan on purchasing enough paint, stain, or sealant to cover the fence after installation and then add materials and time to the budget in future years for maintenance and upkeep of the finish.
 Depending on the type of sealant and the size of the fence, this can cost $750 to $4,250.
 Alternatively, vinyl fences never require paint or sealant of any kind, which may make them a more affordable option in the long term.

 It’s often the final flourishes that make a privacy fence truly beautiful.
 Elegant metalwork, intricate lattice, custom finials, or even unusual wood selections can make a fence stand out from the neighbors’ and add curb appeal—but these touches will add to the overall cost.
 Some homeowners pay as much as $85 per linear foot for custom privacy fencing.

 Homeowners have a lot of options when it comes to types of fence materials for their privacy fences.
 Each has benefits and drawbacks, and there can be significant cost differences both because of the expense of the materials themselves and the cost of labor to install them.
 All of the options will provide privacy, with varying levels of protective enclosure for pets and children.